 All articles in Progress in Nutrition, like in all our journals, are open access immediately after their publication.
 This is thanks to an article processing fee that allows us to cover a series of publishing services we provide, such as online tools for authors, article production and hosting, direct relation with indexing services and customer services.
-This fee (of 250 Euro) is to pay as soon as your manuscript is editorially accepted and before publication and it is charged to you or to your institution (or funder).
+This fee is to pay as soon as your manuscript is editorially accepted and before publication and it is charged to you or to your institution (or funder).
 The corresponding authors are responsible for making the payment or arranging it through their institutions.
 After that payment we proceed with the publication.

 Fast review + fast publication in the next available publishing issue: a) 1000 euro until 8 pages; b) 1400 euro from 9 pages to over.

 The fee can be paid by paypal/credit card at Publication Fee form-Progress in Nutrition for articles submitted before 1st January 2019.
 Otherwise for articles submitted after 1st January 2019 the fee can be paid by paypal/credit card at Publication Fee form for submission in 2019

 For other payment method: Bank transfer (enclosed copy) made out to:

 Mattioli 1885 srl Strada di Lodesana 649/sx, Loc.
 Vaio, 43036 Fidenza (PR) -

 Bank: Cariparma, Credit Agricole – Agenzia di Fidenza 3;